 What the company does have the right to know is that their employees are fit to work when they walk in their doors every morning.
 But what the drug test results indicate may have very little to do with a level of impairment in their employees.
 And as we’ve said before, the chances of randomly picking just the right employees on that day is very slim.

 Studies show that the risk of employee exposure through company drug testing has had no impact on the behavior of drug users.
 What is happening instead is the alienation of good employees who have nothing to hide.

 A company-wide, daily practice of alertness testing will help identify those employees who are struggling with alertness.
 It could be because they were up all night with a sick child, or they’re groggy from taking antihistamines or temporary medications, or because they are emotionally upset.
 From there, a company can use appropriate protocols to address the real issues, which might include drug testing, but very well may be something completely different.

-For the cost of buying your employees lunch once a month, you can use AlertMeter.
-Included in your subscription is our HR Toolkit, and guidelines for frontline management and supervisors, including launch videos for introducing the platform to your employees and management.
+For the cost of buying your employees lunch once a month, you can use AlertMeter at your business.
+Included in your subscription is our HR Toolkit, and guidelines for frontline management and supervisors, including launch videos for introducing the platform to your team.